231122.FINAL_05-2048x1152-1

 2022 & 2023 Further work was undertaken to support the planning application submission including flood modelling and environmental surveys such as tree, bat, water vole and other vegetation and species surveys.
 Work has also progressed to determine the construction methodology including the proposed construction haul routes.

-We submitted planning applications in February 2024.
+February 2024 – We submitted planning applications in February 2024 which have now been approved.

 Cost